 Spray a 3-1/2 quart slow cooker with cooking spray to reduce sticking.

-Combine rice, onion, and pepper in slow cooker and mix to combine.
+Combine rice, onion, and pepper in the slow cooker and mix to combine.

 Pour hot broth mixture over and cover crockpot.